ms/buildtogether.tech/src/fairness.md

 The first and biggest mistake many programmers make is building the wrong thing;
 I hope this book and the ones listed above will help you avoid that trap.
-<a section="reading"/> lists other books that aren't as specific to tech but which helped
-me understand the world our programs are used in.
+[% x reading %] lists other books that aren't as specific to tech but which helped me understand the world our programs are used in.
 Since you probably differ from me in age, geography, and other significant respects, you may find others that help you more.
 No matter what, the most compassionate thing you can do is